The SCL Awards

 - Original Song submissions must include the visual images that accompanied the song in the medium and a single-paragraph synopsis of the production’s storyline.

-- Nominations will be judged on their compositional craft, creativity, originality and cinematic effect.
+7. Members will be encouraged to evaluate entries based on their compositional craft, creativity, originality, and cinematic effect prior to voting.

-- Members who submit entries accept responsibility for acquiring the requisite clearances and permissions from all third-party copyright holders to enable the SCL to host the uploaded assets on its gated web site.
+8. Entrants are responsible for acquiring the requisite clearances and permissions from all third-party copyright holders to enable the SCL to host the uploaded assets on the SCL Awards members-only voting portal.

-- The SCL reserves the right to change, modify or add terms and conditions governing the SCL Awards.
-The decision of the SCL Awards Committee is final.
+10. The SCL reserves the right to change, modify, or add terms and conditions governing the SCL Awards.
+The SCL also reserves the right to move an entry from one category to another should the Awards committee deem it appropriate.
+In all instances, the decision of the SCL is final.

-January 3, 2020: Final round of SCL Awards voting closes.
+January 8 to February 5, 2024: Final round of SCL Awards voting.

 Nominees are permitted to promote their work in the context of The SCL Awards.

-- Canvassing of votes via email, telephone, texting, video conferencing and social media is permitted, however posting on the SCL’s social media sites is not permitted and may result in disqualification.
+- Canvassing of votes via email, telephone, texting, video conferencing, and social media is permitted.
+Posting on the SCL’s social media profiles, feeds, or comment threads is NOT permitted and may result in disqualification.

-- Any mailers (e.g. DVDs, CDs, flyers etc.) must be facilitated via IngleDodd Media, the SCL’s sales and marketing partner.
+- Any mailers (e.g. DVDs, CDs, flyers etc.) must be facilitated via the SCL’s sales & marketing partner, IngleDodd Media.

-- Live performances of songs and scores are acceptable forms of promotion.
+- Live or virtual performances of songs and scores are acceptable forms of promotion.